leo3tian/audio-pipeline/src/uploading/r2/README.md

 ```
 Notes:
 - You can repeat `--language` to include multiple languages.
 If omitted, all languages found under `processed/` are included.
+- Running `--scan` again will merge in only new episode prefixes; it will not overwrite existing entries.

 ### 3. Process and upload chunks